comit-network/RFCs/RFC-010-Omni-Layer.md

 Each Omni asset defines its name.
 Omni assets are uniquely identified by a *property id*.

-For a full list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec#field-currency-identifier).
+For a list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec#field-currency-identifier).

 To describe an Omni asset in an Asset type header specify `omni_layer` as the value along with the following paramters: